Toronto ravine system: 21st century

 In 2002, the municipal government of Toronto enacted a bylaw to formally protect the ravine system from human development.

 The ravines were also home to a considerable number of homeless people, some of them living in fairly elaborate temporary structures.
-In 2001, The Globe and Mail ran a three-part series titled "The Outsiders" tracing the life of the homeless residents of the ravines over the course of nearly a year.
+In 2001, The Globe and Mail ran a three-part series titled "The Outsiders" tracing the life of the homeless residents of the ravines for nearly a year.
 It won a National Newspaper Award for best feature writing.
 During the 2000s, illegal dumping of garbage in the ravines became an issue for forestry officials in the city.

 A report published in 2018 estimated that the ravine system provided the city with C$822 million in eco-system services in 2017.
 Eco-services provided by the ravine include aesthetics, carbon sequestration, flood mitigation, the regulation of temperature and noise, and recreation.
 In the report, it was estimated that the ravine system is responsible for the sequestration of 14,542 tonnes of carbon per year.

 Work on new bypass tunnels to capture combined sewer overflows and prevent their flow into the Don River and Lake Ontario was undertaken beginning in December 2019.
 The bypass tunnels will divert overflows to Ashbridges Bay Wastewater Treatment Plant for ultraviolet disinfection.